-Subject to the withholding tax requirements set out under the subsection entitled "Taxation-UK Taxation," there are currently no UK laws, decrees or regulations that would affect the payment of interest or other payments to holders of notes who are neither residents of, nor trading in, the United Kingdom.
+Subject to the withholding tax requirements set out under the subsection entitled "Taxation-UK Taxation," there are currently no UK laws, decrees or regulations that would reduce the payment by the issuer of interest or other payments to holders of notes who are neither residents of, nor trading in, the United Kingdom.
 For further discussion, see the subsection entitled "Taxation-UK Taxation."
 There are also no restrictions under our memorandum and rules or under current UK laws that limit the right of non-resident or foreign owners to hold the notes or to vote, when entitled to do so.